 Last year's winner Billie Eilish featured again in the Hottest 100, with the upcoming Bond theme, No Time To Die, as well as her recent singles My Future and Therefore I Am getting into the countdown at #90,#79 and #10 respectively.

 There was even an Australian Premier featured, with Mashd N Kutcher's Get On The Beers (feat Dan Andrews) getting into the countdown at #12, featuring an introduction by the man himself.
-Truly a fitting way to see off 2020, and by the sounds of it, there were more than a few listeners taking his advice to get on the beers!
+It was truly a fitting way to see off 2020, and by the sounds of it, there were more than a few listeners taking his advice to get on the beers!

 In the end, Glass Animals' vow to get tattoos of Australia on their butts if they won proved too hard for other artists to overcome - and they've set the bar high for those who want to win the Hottest 100 in the future.